-Lisbon has several great museums and some are among Lisbon’s main attractions.
+Lisbon has several great museums and some are among the city’s main attractions.

 The range of museums includes the MNAA, housed in a beautiful seventeenth-century palace in Lapa, and the Gulbenkian Museum, famous for its outstanding quality.

-Here’s a list of Lisbon’s top museums that can provide an immersive experience that introduces visitors to the Portuguese history and culture.
+Here’s a list of Lisbon’s top museums that can provide an immersive experience introducing visitors to the Portuguese history and culture.
 Use the map below to work out how to find them.

 Note that many museums in Lisbon are closed on Mondays.
 Check the museums’ websites before you visit.